zicklag/docs-1/docs/configuration/translation-strings.md

+---
+description: Translation Strings are multilingual key-value pairs that you can use throughout the app.
+They enable you to translate things like dropdown options, placeholder text, field notes, and more.
+readTime: 12 minutes
+---

 # Translation Strings

 > Translation Strings are multilingual key-value pairs that you can use throughout the app.
 They enable you to translate